ranirp1/pricepulse-ecommerce-tracker/README.md

-# PricePulse: E-Commerce Price Tracking Application
+# PricePulse: E-Commerce Tracking Application

 PricePulse is a web application that tracks product prices from e-commerce websites (like Amazon) and notifies users when prices drop or items come back in stock.
 Built with Next.js, it demonstrates modern web scraping techniques and automated notification systems.